 This manual uses several methods to highlight different aspects of the material.

 Descriptive text is presented in a proportional font (as represented by this font).
-A proportional font is a font type in which the width of letters and symbols varies depending on the letter or symbol
+A proportional font is a font type in which the width of letters and symbols varies depending on the letter or symbol.

 Images of computer online displays (i.e. character-based screen captures/dialogs) are shown in a non-proportional font and enclosed within a box.
 Also included are Graphical User Interface (GUI) Microsoft Windows images.
 A non-proportional font is a font whose letters and characters each occupy the same amount of horizontal space.

-The user guide was developed using the most recent template provided by the VA VIP SharePoint site, and uses pre-defined styles for all formatting (e.g. paragraph text, bullets, enumeration)
+The user guide was developed using the most recent template provided by the VA VIP SharePoint site, and uses pre-defined styles for all formatting (e.g. paragraph text, bullets, enumeration).

 Notes are used to call the user’s attention to additional information relevant to the action described in that section, but that is not part of the step-by-step instructions.